LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 * [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - Java Development Kit - version 8

 ## <a id="application-design"></a> Application design
-The source code of this example application has been designed for easy reuse.
-It is made of two distinct parts:
+The source code of this example application has been designed for easy reuse in other example applications.
+It is made of three distinct parts:

 ### The EMA Chain Toolkit
-This is a reusable module that implements the complete chain decoding logic and algorithms explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article.
-These features have been isolated in the EMA Chain Toolkit contained in the *com.thomsonreuters.platformservices.ema.utils.chain* package.
-The source code of this package can be integrated in your application project as is.
+This module implements the complete chain decoding logic and algorithms explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article.
+These features have been isolated in the EMA Chain Toolkit that is contained in the com.thomsonreuters.platformservices.ema.utils.chain package.
+The source code of this package is reused by other Thomson Reuters example applications.
 The toolkit also comes with a [javadoc](https://developers.thomsonreuters.com/sites/default/files/article_content_files/EmaChainToolkit-Javadoc.zip) that fully describes the exposed API.
 The [Decoding Chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2) article explains how to use it.

+### The *ChainExpander* application

+This example application allows you to expand a flat chain from the command line.
+When the expansion is done, chain elements names are simply displayed on the output.

-### The ChainExpander
+### The *EmaChainToolkitExample* application

-This is the example application itself.
-It is made of a single source file that demonstrates the EMA Chain Toolkit capabilities and how to use them.
-The application starts by creating an EMA *OmmConsumer* and uses it with the toolkit to expand different kind of chains.
-Chains are expanded one by one in 10 individual steps.
-Before each step an explanatory text is displayed and you are prompted to press *\<Enter>* to start the step.
+This is an example application that demonstrates the EMA Chain Toolkit capabilities and how to use them.
+The application starts by creating an EMA OmmConsumer and uses it with the toolkit to expand different kinds of chains.
+Chain examples are expanded one by one in 10 individual steps.
+Before each step, explanatory text is displayed and you are prompted to press <Enter> to start the step.

-The *ChainExpander* application also implements utility methods that are used to dispatch the *OmmConsumer* in different situations: until a chain is complete, until the user presses *\<Enter>* or until a certain amount of time is elapsed.
+The EmaChainToolkitExample application also implements utility methods that are used to dispatch the OmmConsumer in different situations: until a chain is complete, until the user presses <Enter> or until a certain amount of time is elapsed.

 **Note:** If you do not know yet about the Elektron Message API (EMA) and how to program and EMA consumer application I recommend you to follow this [EMA Quick Start](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/quick-start?content=8656&type=quick_start) and these [EMA Tutorials](https://developers.thomsonreuters.com/elektron/elektron-sdk-java/learning).

-## <a id="demonstrated-features"></a>Demonstrated features
+#### <a id="demonstrated-features"></a>Demonstrated features
-The Chain Expander application demonstrates the following *EMA Chain Toolkit* features:
+The *EmaChainToolkitExample* application demonstrates the following *EMA Chain Toolkit* features:

 * **Step 1:** Builds and opens the Dow Jones chain (0#.DJI).
 Waits for the chain to complete using the *isComplete()* method.
 Gets and display the chain elements.
 * **Step 2:** Builds and opens the Dow Jones chain.
 Leverages the *ChainCompleteFunction* functional interface to wait for completion, to get the chain elements and to display them.